Audit

-An audit is an "independent examination of financial information of any entity, whether profit oriented or not, irrespective of its size or legal form when such an examination is conducted with a view to express an opinion thereon."
+An audit is an "independent examination of financial information of any entity, whether profit-oriented or not, irrespective of its size or legal form, when such an examination is conducted with a view to express an opinion thereon."
 Auditing also attempts to ensure that the books of accounts are properly maintained by such entities as required by law.
-Auditors consider the propositions before them, obtain evidence, roll forward prior year working papers, and evaluate the propositions in their auditing report.
+Auditors consider the propositions before them, obtain evidence, document their findings, and evaluate the propositions in their auditing report.

-Audits provide third-party assurance to various stakeholders that the subject matter is free from material misstatement.
+Audits provide third-party assurance to various stakeholders that the subject is free from material misstatement.
 The term is most frequently applied to audits of the financial information relating to a legal person.
-Other commonly audited areas include: secretarial and compliance, internal controls, quality management, project management, water management, and energy conservation.
-As a result of an audit, stakeholders may evaluate and improve the effectiveness of risk management, control, and governance over the subject matter.
+Other commonly audited areas include secretarial and compliance, internal controls, quality management, project management, water management, and energy conservation.
+As a result of an audit, stakeholders may evaluate and improve the effectiveness of risk management, control, and governance over the subject.

-In recent years auditing has expanded to encompass many areas of public and corporate life.
-Professor Michael Power refers to this extension of auditing practices as the "Audit Society".
+Lately, auditing has expanded to encompass many areas of public and corporate life.
+Professor Michael Power refers to this extension of auditing practices as the “Audit Society”.

+Optimal auditing is a research field in economic theory and computer science that considers that auditing is costly and aims to construct auditing policies that are optimal for the principal.

 Etymology

-The word "audit" derives from the Latin word audire which means "to hear".
+The word “audit” derives from the Latin word audire which means “to hear”.

 History

 Auditing has been a safeguard measure since ancient times.
 During medieval times, when manual bookkeeping was prevalent, auditors in Britain used to hear the accounts read out for them and checked that the organization's personnel were not negligent or fraudulent.
 In 1951, Moyer identified that the most important duty of the auditor was to detect fraud.
 Chatfield documented that early United States auditing was viewed mainly as verification of bookkeeping detail.

-The Central Auditing Commission of the Communist Party of the Soviet Union operated from 1921 to 1990.

 Information technology audit

 An information technology audit, or information systems audit, is an examination of the management controls within an Information technology (IT) infrastructure.
 The evaluation of obtained evidence determines if the information systems are safeguarding assets, maintaining data integrity, and operating effectively to achieve the organization's goals or objectives.
-These reviews may be performed in conjunction with a financial statement audit, internal audit, or other form of attestation engagement.
+These reviews may be performed with a financial statement audit, internal audit, or other form of attestation engagement.